relai-ai/relai-sdk/docs/tutorials/annotation-benchmark.md

 Annotation benchmarks are benchmarks created by annotating (providing feedback to) runs of agents.
 They can be used directly in agent optimization (configs, structure).
-For a detailed example of how to run agents in a simulated environment and how to use annotation benchmarks in agent optimization, see [simulate->annotate->optimze](/examples/basic/simulate->annotate->optimize/).
+For a detailed example of how to run agents in a simulated environment and how to use annotation benchmarks in agent optimization, see [summarization-agent (simulate→annotate→optimize)-part-1.py](/examples/basic/summarization-agent%20(simulate-%3Eannotate-%3Eoptimize)-part-1.py) and [summarization-agent (simulate→annotate→optimize)-part-2.py](/examples/basic/summarization-agent%20(simulate-%3Eannotate-%3Eoptimize)-part-2.py).

 <h2>Create Annotation Benchmark</h2>